-In May 2016, the FASB published ASU 2016-13 Financial Instruments - Credit losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In May 2016, the FASB published ASU 2016-13: Financial Instruments - Credit losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The main objective of Topic 326 is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in this update replace the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-In April 2019, the FASB published ASU 2019-04 Codification Improvements to Topic 326, Financial Instruments - Credit Losses, which made certain amendments and corrections to the original codification.
-In May 2019, the FASB published ASU 2019-05 Financial Instruments - Credit losses (Topic 326) which made transitional relief available, specifically allowing the option to elect a fair value option for financial instruments measured at amortized cost.
+In April 2019, the FASB published ASU 2019-04 Codification Improvements to Topic 326, Financial Instruments - Credit losses (Topic 326) which made transitional relief available, specifically allowing the option to elect a fair value option for financial instruments measured at amortized cost.
 In November 2019, the FASB published ASU 2019-11 Codification Improvements to Topic 326, Financial Instruments - Credit losses, which made certain amendments and corrections to the original codification.
-The amendment is effective for years beginning after December 15, 2019 including interim periods with those years.
-The Company is currently evaluating the impact of this accounting standard.
+In November 2019, the FASB published ASU 2019-10 Financial Instruments -